 Skip to content

-Clearwater BC: 15 Great Reasons to Visit
+Clearwater BC: 11 Great Reasons to Visit

 Clearwater BC is a nice little town that is often only vaguely remembered as one of the few places you pass through on the highway between Kamloops and Jasper, but it has plenty more to offer if you take the time to spend a few days.
-Surrounded by phenomenal natural scenery and the most impressive collection of waterfalls this side of Vancouver Island, Clearwater BC is a worthy destination in its own right.
+Surrounded by phenomenal natural scenery and the most impressive collection of waterfalls this side of Vancouver Island, Clearwater is a worthy destination in its own right.

 Whatever your particular outdoor passion, chances are you’ll find it near Clearwater.
 From hiking and biking to canoeing and kayaking to swimming and fishing, the entire region is a wonderland of outdoor pursuits.
 And even if a lot of that sounds like way too much work, well, there are several less adventurous activities to entertain you as well.
-Here is our list of best reasons to set aside a few days in Clearwater BC on your next road trip:

-Hiking in Wells Gray Provincial Park
+1. Hiking in Wells Gray Provincial Park

 The beautiful, pristine wilderness in Wells Gray Park is prime hiking territory.
 Along with the hikes to all the different waterfalls described later, there are many other excellent trails to mountains and alpine meadows on the gorgeous Wells Grey country for avid hikers to enjoy.